 Expat Financial Planning: Will Your Portfolio Last Through Retirement?

 Once you stop earning a salary, the focus quickly turns to how you will generate an income to fund your retirement.
 If you're lucky, you have one of those rare corporate or government pensions.
 Most of us, however, are going to have to rely on social security or national pensions and whatever investment savings we have to fund retirement.
-For many expats who have not paid into national pensions schemes or may not be eligible, the investment portfolio will be the main source of retirement funding.
+For many expats who have not paid into national pension schemes or may not be eligible, the investment portfolio will be the main source of retirement funding.

 Running Out of Money

 What Matters for Making Your Portfolio Last

 One key factor that matters is the withdrawal rate.
 The withdrawal rate is the percentage of the initial portfolio that is adjusted for inflation and withdrawn from the portfolio each year regardless of portfolio performance.

 In the example in the graph above, a portfolio of $1 million with an annual withdrawal of $65,000 would represent an initial withdrawal rate of 6.5% in the first year of retirement.
 In the next year, the retiree increased the $65,000 withdrawal by the rate of inflation, and continued inflation adjustments each year until the end of the retirement plan or his money ran out.
 Since you cannot predict the sequence of annual returns for your retirement period, it is important to determine how much you can safely pull from your portfolio on an inflation-adjusted basis each year without running out of money.

 Settling on a safe initial withdrawal rate is important.
 Morningstar, a leading provider of financial information, looked at safe withdrawal rates as they related to different portfolio asset allocations and portfolio longevity.